A Stable FDTD Method with Embedded Reduced-Order Models: FDTD Equations for the Fine Grid as a Discrete-Time Dynamical System

 The input~$\uhat^{n+\half}$ and output $\yhat^{n}$ of~\eqref{eq:sys1a}-\eqref{eq:sys1b} contain all magnetic and electric fields on the North, South, West and East boundaries of the fine region

-We can see that hanging variables are interpreted as the input of the FDTD model for the region, and the co-located electric fields are seen as the output.
+We can see that hanging variables are interpreted as the input of the FDTD model for the region, and the collocated electric fields are seen as the output.
 This input-output interpretation of the fine region equations is needed to apply MOR and, more importantly, to be able to reconnect the reduced model to the coarse grid without losing stability.
-Finally, the coefficients matrices in~\eqref{eq:sys1a}-\eqref{eq:sys1b} can be written as~\cite{bekmambetova2016dissipative}
+Detailed expressions for the coefficient matrices in~\eqref{eq:sys1a}-\eqref{eq:sys1b} can be found in~\cite{bekmambetova2016dissipative}.